-- Follow the procedures as within this policy. - The DSL should contact the police. - Advice can be sought from, or if appropriate a report can also be made to, CEOP, the specialist police command dealing with inappropriate online behaviour. - If the adult is a staff member or volunteer, then also follow the allegations procedures outlined in within this policy.
+- Follow the procedures as within this policy. - The DSL & HR BP or Director of HR should contact the police. - Advice can be sought from, or if appropriate a report can also be made to, CEOP, the specialist police command dealing with inappropriate online behaviour. - If the adult is a colleague or volunteer, then also follow the allegations procedures outlined in within this policy.